kvonkoni/osler/README.md

 This package allows for creating a differential diagnosis decision tree based on the following assumptions:
 * It is possible to test every assertion.

+## Features

+* Given two diagnoses, determines differential criteria.
+* Determines the most efficient decision tree, given multiple diagnoses.

+## Features to Add

+* Allow for assertions that have a test order constraint.
+* Add prevalence to test order selection so that most likely diagnosis can be found in the least number of steps.

 ## Usage

 A minimal example: